marianmeres/demino/README.md

 ## Context

-Each middleware receives a `DeminoContext` object (as its last parameter), which visibility and lifetime is limited to the scope and lifetime of the request handler.
+Each middleware receives a `DeminoContext` object as its last parameter which visibility and lifetime is limited to the scope and lifetime of the request handler.

 It has `params` (router parsed params), `headers` (to be used in the final response),